-Tungsten, also known as wolfram, is widely used in many end-use industries owing to its inherent properties such as a high melting point, relatively low vapor pressure, and excellent tensile strength.
-Additionally, tungsten has high corrosion resistance and is therefore resilient to acid attacks.
-The global demand for tungsten is expected to witness substantial growth during the forecast period, owing to increasing investments in mining and construction activities, driven by technological innovation in machine equipment and the growth of the urban middle class.
+Tungsten, also known as wolfram, is widely used in many end-use industries owing to its inherent properties, such as a high melting point, relatively low vapor pressure, and excellent tensile strength.
+Additionally, tungsten has high corrosion resistance and is, therefore, resilient to acid attacks.
+The global demand for tungsten is expected to witness substantial growth during the forecast period, owing to increasing investments in mining and construction activities driven by technological innovation in machine equipment and the growth of the urban middle class.
 On the flip side, tungsten carbide decomposes at higher temperatures, shifting back to its initial form as carbide and tungsten, which may hamper the market growth to some extent.

 The tungsten carbide segment is the highest contributor to the market and is expected to grow at a healthy CAGR during the forecast period, owing to the material's exceptionally high tensile strength, which drives its application in tools, bits and gauges, and tough dies.
 Tungsten carbide is also used in industrial alloys, cemented carbide, ski poles, jewelry, and surgical tools.
 The growth of these end-use applications dominates the demand for tungsten carbide.

 The LAMEA region is expected to witness moderate growth in the global tungsten market during the forecast period.
 Brazil and Argentina's manufacturing sector are expected to be among the key growth drivers in Latin America.
 In the automotive sector, tungsten is used in dyes and coatings.
 Brazil's automobile production rose by around 11.6% in the year 2021, with 2.25 million units manufactured, which indicates the application scope for tungsten in the region.
 In the Middle East and Africa region, South Africa and Dubai have emerged as attractive tourist destinations.
 The thriving tourism sector is providing impetus to the construction sector in MEA, which is subsequently bolstering market growth as a significant amount of tungsten is used in drilling equipment and the procurement of light bulbs.